NikosTs/assessment/README.md

 The steps for running and testing the files follow the flow they are presented above.
 1) You could start with the SQL queries.
-2) Then run the file straightforward from the rar file.
+2) Then run the ipynb file straightforward from the rar file.
     * Studying of the report containing the analysis and the results.
 3) Final pdf report containing the comments regarding the dashboard.